 Mrs. Bräck’s representative, Patrick Chamberlayne QC, claims the introduction of new email evidence will show that the judge made an error in his initial ruling.
 Mr. Chamberlayne stated ‘the emails make clear that the wife was telling the truth at trial when she said that, at the time she signed the agreements, the husband had told her that they would not govern the actual financial provision he would make for her’.
 Meanwhile, Mr. Bräck’s representative, Martin Pointer QC, argues that Mr. Justice Francis’ decision was the correct one.

 Prenuptial agreements in England and Wales are not legally binding but can be extremely influential as long as certain standards are met.
 To have any value though, certain safeguards must be met such as both parties having independent legal advice, keeping the agreement up to date to avoid any manifest unfairness that may result from changes in circumstances (e.g. the birth of children or the loss of employment) and forming the agreement 21 days prior to the marriage ceremony taking place.
-In the event the 21 day provision cannot be met, a couple may find they are better waiting until they’re back from honeymoon and forming a postnuptial agreement – much the same as a prenuptial one except it is formed post-marriage.
+In the event the 21 days provision cannot be met, a couple may find they are better waiting until they’re back from honeymoon and forming a postnuptial agreement – much the same as a prenuptial one except it is formed post-marriage.

 This case highlights the potential consequences of entering into a prenuptial agreement as well as the importance of seeking independent legal advice before making such an important decision.
-If you would like more information on entering into a prenuptial agreement, contact us to speak to on our experienced solicitors.
+If you would like more information on entering into a prenuptial agreement, contact us to speak to one of our experienced solicitors.
 Our prenuptial agreement specialists tailor the agreement to fit the unique aspects of your relationship, putting your mind at ease knowing that everything is taken care of should the worst happen.